B.S.N. On-Campus Admission

 - BIMD 202/Lab—Intro to Medical Microbiology

-- Obtain a C or higher in all other prerequisite nursing coursework
+- Obtain a letter grade of C or higher in all other prerequisite nursing coursework

 - No withdrawals or repeats will be allowed in any nursing prerequisite coursework